anishathalye/git-remote-dropbox/README.md

 ## Setup

 1. Install the [Python library for Dropbox API v2][dropbox-sdk-python].
+This can be installed by running `pip install dropbox`.

 2. Download the `git-remote-dropbox` script somewhere in your `$PATH` and make sure it's executable by running `chmod +x git-remote-dropbox`.